scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 This enhanced-links concept can be extended to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia), RRIDs, RORs, GitHub issues or code, and other scientific databases to augment writing.
 For example, the link `<rrid:SCR_008394>` becomes <rrid:SCR_008394>, with rich-metadata and citations created.
 Wikipedia links come with previews, for example, `<wiki:gravitational_waves>` becomes <wiki:gravitational_waves>.
-GitHub links to pull-requests also give hover information (for example, the following link [#87](https://github.com/jupyter-book/myst-theme/pull/87) shows a hover preview of the GitHub pull request in the online-version).
+GitHub links to pull-requests also give hover information, for example, the following link [#87](https://github.com/jupyter-book/myst-theme/pull/87) shows a hover preview in the online-version.

 The use of DOIs and other structured scientific metadata can be reused in multiple different formats such as JATS XML and CrossRef deposits to create a DOI.
-Our goal with these integrations is to make the use of persistent identifiers (PIDs) both easy and rewarding to the author as they are writing; this metadata is generally only added at publication time.
+Our goal with these integrations is to make the use of persistent identifiers (PIDs) both easy and rewarding to the author as they are writing.
+In traditional typesetting, this metadata is only added at publication time requiring specialized vendors and/or proprietary technology.

 ### Hover Previews for Content and Metadata

-In @doi:10.1145/3411764.3445648 the authors show a speed up in comprehension of an article by 26% when showing information in context (i.e. "details on demand" [@10.1109/VL.1996.545307]), rather than requiring researchers to scroll back and forth to find figures and equations.
+In @doi:10.1145/3411764.3445648 the authors show a speed up in comprehension of an article by 26% when showing information in context (i.e. "details on demand" {cite:alp}`10.1109/VL.1996.545307`), rather than requiring researchers to scroll back and forth to find figures and equations.
 MyST supports these concepts natively for cross-referencing equations, figures, and tables using hover-previews [@eg:hover].
 This enhances the reading experience of scientific documents and retrieval of information.